OIL PAINTING MATERIALS

 Red-Orange: Use CADMIUM SCARLET.
 Opaque.

 Red: Use CADMIUM RED sometimes called CADMIUM RED LIGHT.
 Opaque.
 Cadmium Red when mixed with blue it makes a very dull Violet.

 Red-Violet: Use QUINACRIDONE ROSE (Permanent Rose in Winsor Newton paints).
 Transparent.

 Violet: Use DIOXAZINE VIOLET (Winsor Violet in Winsor Newton paints).
 Transparent.

 Blue-Violet: There is no satisfactory "out of the tube" Blue-Violet.
 Mix DIOXAZINE VIOLET with ULTRAMARINE BLUE when this color is needed.

 Blue: Use French Ultramarine Blue and Thalo Blue.
 The closest to a true blue is a mixture of French Ultramarine Blue and Thalo Blue (3 parts Ultramarine to 1 part Thalo), Transparent.
-Use French Ultramarine Blue for most instances, but put both blues on your palette.
+Use French Ultramarine Blue for most s, but put both blues on your palette.

 Blue-Green: Use THALO GREEN (also called Winsor Green, Grumbacher Green).
 Transparent.